 - 98% Live Release Rate since day one- the highest in county history!

 - Named a Top 10 Shelter in the Nation by American Pets Alive!

 - Launched the first ever Community Cats Program in county history!

-- Our Executive Director and Director of Lifesaving Operations are 2 of only 26 acting animal services leaders in the nation to graduate from Best Friends Animal Society’s and Southern Utah University’s Executive Leadership Certificate Program!
+- The Executive Director and Director of Lifesaving Operations were 2 of only 26 acting animal services leaders in the nation to graduate from Best Friends Animal Society’s and Southern Utah University’s Executive Leadership Certificate Program!

 How Do We Do It?

 We believe that every animal deserves a chance at a live outcome, should be treated as an individual, and that lifesaving is a community ethic.
 We trust our community and hope you’ll trust us.
 We promise to always be transparent with our community- you’ll always have a ‘noses in, noses out’ monthly data report.
 You’ll always know exactly where we stand.